 It’s also possible you’re using the wrong paper for your methods.
 If you like to do lots of layers and are using a smooth paper, you’re setting yourself up for disappointment.
 You can get rich saturated colors with a paper like Bristol vellum (the drawing above is on Bristol vellum), but it’s a lot more difficult.
-Toothier papers like Stonehenge, Canson Mi-Tientes, and Strathmore Artagain are much better for doing lots of layers.
+Toothier papers like Stonehenge, Canson Mi-Tientes, and Strathmore Artagain work much better for lots of layers.

 Get a few sheets of different types of paper and try each one.
 You can either just do test swatches of color, or do a complete drawing.

 What papers do I recommend?
-The papers I use most often are:

 Don’t be afraid to try other kinds of paper, though.
 Something that works for me may not work for you, and vice versa.